Magnesium

 Are People getting enough Magnesium?

 Magnesium is an trace mineral that is necessary for proper muscle function, healthy bones and a healthy heart.
-According to the Journal of the American Medical Association, as many as 68 percent of Americans are deficient in magnesium, but this deficiency is hard to detect.
+According to the Journal of the American Medical Association, as many as 68% of Americans are deficient in magnesium, but this deficiency is hard to detect.

 Very little magnesium is stored in the blood, so blood tests are not a reliable means for detection.
 Magnesium deficiency is usually detected by analyzing a patient's symptoms and diet.